Find Affordable College Courses

 McAllen, TX

-South Texas College landed the #10 spot in the 2023 rankings for the best computer and information sciences programs.
-Located in the city of McAllen, South Texas College is a public college with a very large student population.
+South Texas College did quite well in this year’s ranking of the best schools for computer and information sciences students.
+It came in at #10 on the list.
+Located in the medium-sized city of McAllen, South Texas College is a public college with a very large student population.

 While working on their degree, computer and information sciences majors at South Texas College accumulate an average of around $6,094 in student debt.

-Full Computer & Information Sciences at South Texas College Report
+Read full report on Computer & Information Sciences at South Texas College

 Honorable Mentions